pivotaltracker/tracker_deployment_chrome_extension/README.md

 # Extension configuration

-It can be configured via the "Options" link on the Chrome Extension entry.
+Deploy Spy can be configured via the "Options" link on the Chrome Extension entry.

-You would configure the extension with these three environments like so:
+Configure the extension with these three environments like so:

 | Environment   | URL**                                    |
 | ------------- |------------------------------------------|